 You must keep us informed of any personal data changes during your relationship with us to enable us to ensure that the data we hold about you is accurate and current.

 Note: Opting out does not mean you opt out of communication required to perform our services.
-Opting out means you will cease to receive communications regarding marketing and other services or products offered by Valhalla and information regarding updates from Her Majesty Revenue and Customs (HMRC), the Financial Conduct Authority (FCA) and information pertaining to the financial industry that may be of interest to you.
+Opting out means you will cease to receive communications regarding marketing and other services or products offered by Valhalla and information regarding updates from Her Majesty Revenue and Customs (HMRC) and information pertaining to the financial industry that may be of interest to you.

 Third Party Links